 – you can download a free PDF copy of the sock pattern here

 This is the pattern that’s being used for the Winwick Mum Sockalong.
-You can find more detailed step-by-step tutorials for knitting this sock here and you can join the accompanying Facebook group for help, support and showing off socks here, our knit n natter group here and the Ravelry group here.
+You can find more detailed step-by-step tutorials for knitting this sock here and you can join the accompanying Facebook group for help, support and showing off socks here and our knit n natter group here.

 A quick word about gauge before you get started – most people prefer to skip quickly across the recommendations for gauge and tension but in the case of socks, knowing your gauge is really helpful – not least because it can help you to re-size your socks for any foot.
 The standard gauge for 4ply yarn is 30 sts per 4 inch (10cm) on whatever needles gives you that gauge – for most people, that is 2.5mm needles but it’s always worth checking just in case you knit tighter or looser than that.

 How to adjust the size for this pattern

 There is only one size given for this pattern but you can use this as a guide for any other size.
 Hand knitted socks are measured by width and not length, which is easily adjusted, so to get the perfect fit for the person you are knitting for, it is best to measure their feet first and use the Sock Stitch Calculation to find out the right number to cast on.
 It’s very easy to do, and once you have the numbers, you can use them for any pair of socks in the same weight of yarn.